KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-light-contra-promethean-fire.md

 **The Promethean Trap:** We are building systems that require L₄ Wisdom to navigate, but we are operating them with IL₂ Egos (Tribalism, Profit, Domination).

-**The Result:** "Illicit Elevation."
-We move acclivously in capacity, but declivously in coherence.
-The Promethean motion exceeds coherence.
-What is ungrounded by structure cannot hold its form.
+**Reflection:** Promethean systems extend in capacity without grounding in coherence.
+The result is not punishment, but pattern collapse.
+Icarus is not a warning against flying too high — he is a symbol of exceeding resonance thresholds without structural containment.

 ---